SALP Chapter 6

 "No. You're wrong."

 Because Vigo seemed completely different from back then.
-His status and position, his body, and perhaps even his personality a little...
+His status, his position, his body, and maybe even his personality a little...

-"Who knows?
-You must have someone you like, Nina.
+"I wonder?
+Nina, you must have someone you like.
 You seem very interested in that kind of relationship."

 "N-no I don't!
 I don't have anyone I like!"

-Watching Nina awkwardly feign ignorance made Lanthe laugh as she recalled the distant past.
-When she and Vigo were as young as Nina.
+Watching Nina unconvincingly deny it made Lanthe smile as she recalled the distant past.
+When she and Vigo had been as young as Nina.

-Vigo had also been a shy child who blushed often.
+Vigo had been a shy child who blushed easily too.

-Though Vigo grew up believing Alina, who was over fifty, was his birth mother, everyone in the village including Lanthe knew he was adopted.
+Vigo had grown up believing the woman over fifty, Alina, was his birth mother, but everyone in the village including Lanthe knew he was adopted.

-Though it was a village where no one oppressed orphans, there were some who secretly avoided Vigo.
-It was probably because his dark hair was a characteristic Raphlisians didn't have.
+It was a village where no one persecuted orphans, yet there were still some who quietly avoided Vigo.
+Probably because his dark hair was a feature Raphlishians didn't have.

-What had happened to his real parents?
-The witch who supposedly took Vigo... could she actually have been his Penmarkian birth mother?
+What had happened to his birth parents?
+That witch who took Vigo away—hadn't she actually been his birth mother from Penmark?

-When Lanthe asked worriedly, having suddenly thought of it, Nina tilted her head.
+When Lanthe asked worriedly as the thought occurred to her, Nina tilted her head.

 "Newbella?"

-"Yes.
-They might come here and cause a disturbance because of me."
+"Yeah.
+They might come here and cause trouble because of me."

 "Newbella is in the southern region.
 Is this place far from Newbella?"

-Then Nina frowned as if she'd heard something strange.
+Nina frowned as though she'd heard something strange.

-"This is the northern tip?
-Our lord rescued you when you were drowning in the Northern Sea, didn't he?"
+"This is the northern tip.
+The lord rescued you when you were drowning in the Northern Sea."

 "I was drowning where?"